 Marianne holds a first class Honours degree in Electrical and Computer Systems Engineering and has a Masters of Business Administration, both from Monash University (Clayton).

-- Updating retail costs for the 2021-22 regulated electricity price review: Methodology document
+- 2021-22 regulated electricity price review: Updating retail costs

 - Victorian renewable energy transition: Economic impacts modelling